 This post may contain affiliate links.
 Please read our Disclosure Policy.

-For the full list of ingredients and amounts, please go to the recipe card below.
+For the full list of this gluten-free lemon bundt cake with icing’s ingredients and amounts, please go to the recipe card below.

-- Xanthan Gum – If your gluten free flour blend doesn’t contain Xanthan Gum or Guar Gum, please add 1 teaspoon.
+- Xanthan Gum – If your gluten-free flour blend doesn’t contain Xanthan Gum or Guar Gum, please add 3/4 teaspoon.

-- Eggs – Use size large eggs.
+- Eggs – Use large eggs.
 Note: I have not tested any egg replacers in this recipe.

 - Lemons – Fresh lemons are best because you can also add lemon zest.

-- Pure Vanilla Extract – Do not use imitation vanilla
+- Pure Vanilla Extract – Do not use imitation vanilla because you will taste a difference in the cake.

 The best way to see if a bundt cake is ready is to insert a toothpick.
 If the toothpick comes up clean, the cake is done.
 If there is batter or crumbs on the toothpick, bake it a little longer!